particle-iot/docs/src/content/getting-started/new.md

 The header format must be exactly that because the search feature uses that to delimit entries, and determine the date of entries
 --}}

+### Tracker device restore 2026-06-02

+Fixed a bug in the Tracker Device Restore hex files for Device OS 3.1.0 to 6.4.1.
+The files contained an overlapping section at 0x0d4000 which caused some SWD/JTAG flashing tools to reject the hex files as invalid.

 ### Library updates 2026-06-01

 The [library viewer](/reference/device-os/libraries/search/) has been updated for newly released or updated libraries.